libaohang/CNN-Numpy/README.md

 Green line: error on each epoch<br>
 Red line: final test error after 30 epochs<br>
 <br>
 Network 2 achieves a test error of 0.07, which is equivalent to **97.8% accuracy** on MNIST.
 The learning curve is noticeably steeper with 2 convolution layers and more filters.
-With even more convolution layers, I would be able to reach 99% or more on MNIST, but I decided to move on to classifying CIFAR-10<br>
+With even more convolution layers, I would be able to reach 99% or more on MNIST, but I decided to move on to classifying CIFAR-10. <br>

 <br>